- Self-Directed Accounts

-Are you looking for a potential tax deduction for this past year or to potentially lower your taxes in the future?
+Are you looking for a tax deduction for this past year or to potentially lower your taxes in the future?

-The IRS requirements to be eligible for a tax deduction on Traditional IRA contributions are outlined in more detail below, along with several other tax-deferred accounts with the potential for tax-deductible contributions.
+The IRS requirements for 2022 tax deduction eligibility on Traditional IRA contributions are outlined in more detail below.
+The deadline to contribute for 2022 is the April 15, 2023 tax filing deadline.

 If you are not covered by a retirement plan at work, your contribution is deductible in full.
 If you (or your spouse if filing jointly) are covered by a retirement plan at work, your deduction may be limited based on your income.